 Rehearsals

-• Participation in the summer band is 100 percent FREE!
-Email Prof. Worzbyt at reedtip@iup.edu of your interest and for the link to download the music.
+- Participation in the summer band is 100 percent FREE!
+Email Prof. Worzbyt at reedtip@iup.edu to express your interest and for the link to download the music.
 Be sure to come to the first rehearsal with your music and having practiced.

 Concert

-• A Saturday in July, TBA towards the end of the spring 2026 semester.
+- A Saturday evening in July, TBA towards the end of the spring 2026 semester.

 This Percussion Ensemble provides the University Band percussionists with a creative outlet with multiple benefits.